 -I don't upgrade my technology devices just because there is the newest version available on the market.
 If it still works, I'll keep it.

-First, I don't like the taste and second when I look at the ingredients' label I shiver: a long list of unhealthy stuff that's not going to nourish my body.
-Better spend 15 minutes cooking, thank you very much.
+First, I don't like the taste and second, when I look at the ingredients' label I am shocked by the long list of unhealthy stuff that's not going to nourish my body.

 Good investments pieces and what I think it's worth spending money on: